AnotherDevBoy/log-monitoring/discovery/README.md

 As mentioned, the solution won't be able to read the entire file in memory and should treat each line as events that are received over time.
 Additionally, the solution will have to use the timestamp included in the logs to emulate the system clock.

 ### Statistics reporting
 This area is fairly vague in the problem statement.
-Therefore, we will make a few assumptions around what the statistics should include based on personal experience and the information provided in the `csv` file (remotehost, rfc931, authuser, date, request, status, bytes).
+Therefore, we will make a few assumptions about what the statistics should include based on personal experience and the information provided in the `csv` file (remotehost, rfc931, authuser, date, request, status, bytes).

 There are only a couple of requirements:
-> For every 10 seconds of log lines, display stats about the traffic during those 10s: the sections of the web site with the most hits, as well as statistics that might be useful for debugging.
+> For every 10 seconds of log lines, display stats about the traffic during those 10s: the sections of the website with the most hits, as well as statistics that might be useful for debugging.
 > Make a reasonable assumption about how to handle the 10-second intervals, there are a couple of valid options here.
 Make a similar assumption about how frequently stats should be displayed as you process (but don't just print them at the end!).

 As a bare minimum (MVP), this report should include: